-My Brown Newfies is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com
+My Brown Newfies is a participant in the Amazon Services LLC Associates Program and other affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com

 In that post I discussed what a pressure sore was so today I thought we would talk about the stages of a pressure sore and the healing process.

 According to Web MD there can be 4 stages of a pressure sore:

 The skin is red and warm to touch and the sore can feel softer or firmer than the area around it.

 It can look like a scrape, blister, or small crater in the skin.
 In this stage, the sore can look like a blister filled with clear fluid.

 At this stage, the sore expands and goes into the tissue beneath the skin and forms a small crater.

 The pressure sore is really deep and into the muscle and bone which causes extensive damage and may cause damage to tendons and joints.

 In stages 3 and 4 there may be no pain due to the extensive damage that has been done to the tissue but blood sepsis and bone infections may occur.

 As far as I can tell, even though these are pressure sore stages for a human, it is almost the same as the pressure sores that Leroy is dealing with.

 A few months ago Leroy would be a stage 3.